SYK-08/nuttx/README.md

 ### Build Targets

-Below is a summary of the build targets available in the top-level NuttX Makefile:
+Below is a summary of the build targets available at the top-level NuttX Makefile:

   * `all`